-Child sexual abuse is a devastating and sensitive matter that impacts the survivor and their loved ones on many levels—physically, emotionally, and psychologically.
+Child sexual abuse is a devastating and sensitive matter that impacts the survivors and their loved ones on many levels—physically, emotionally, and psychologically.
 When the abuse comes to light, it’s imperative to take immediate and strategic action, not only to ensure the safety of the child but also to gather evidence that can support a legal claim.
 This process is complex and often emotionally charged, requiring a thoughtful and careful approach to ensure that justice is served.

 Here are several steps in gathering evidence for a child sexual abuse claim: